 The stigma that once was associated with online dating seems to have fizzled throughout the years.
 In the life of busy-bees with less time to meet people “organically,” dating apps seem to be the new norm to find romance.
-But with this normalization of meeting the “stranger-behind-the-screen,” more and more people are beginning to ask themselves, is this avenue safe?
+But with this normalization of meeting the “stranger-behind-the-screen,” combined with an increase in reports of sexual violence, more and more people are beginning to ask themselves, is this avenue safe to continue?

-Online-dating related sexual assault has risen by more than 450% in the past six years, according to a recent report by the U.K’s National Crime Agency (NCA).
+Online-dating related sexual assault has multiplied over the years.
+According to Phactual, 1 out of every 10 sex offenders uses online dating to meet other people.
 A study pulled by Statista portal of statistics and studies also found that 61% of Americans ages 18-29 have used an online-dating App within their lifetime, which has nearly tripled in the past decade.

 While we occasionally hear of a romance success story, this spike in reported sexual assault crimes has alarmed both App-users and authorities around the world.